Cart

 Nolah gives you a generous 120 nights to try out their mattress in your own home.
 That’s about four months to really settle in and decide if it’s the right fit for your sleep style.
 It takes time for your body to adjust to a new sleep surface, so this lengthy trial period is a huge plus.
 If you find it’s not working for you within that window, you can return it.
 However, it’s important to know that Nolah does charge a $99 fee for returns to cover the cost of pickup.
 While not ideal, it’s a fairly standard practice in the industry and a small price for the peace of mind that comes with a long trial.

-Breaking Down the Lifetime Warranty
+How Does the Lifetime Warranty Work?

 A lifetime warranty sounds great, and in Nolah’s case, it offers significant protection for your purchase.
 This limited lifetime warranty covers defects in materials and workmanship for as long as you own the mattress.
 This includes issues like sagging or indentations beyond a certain depth that aren't caused by normal wear or an improper foundation.
 Think of it as a promise that the mattress will hold up to its quality standards.
 To get the most out of this warranty, I always recommend using a high-quality mattress protector from day one to safeguard against spills and stains, which can void coverage.